 - To apply for a certificate of legality, operators must submit a dossier to the MINFOF.
 If after examining the documentation the opinion is favourable, the MINFOF would issue a certificate of legality to the operator.

-- A certificate of legality can be issued to operators certified by a recognized private certification scheme without any additional verification.
+- A certificate of legality can be issued to operators certified by a recognised private certification scheme without any additional verification.

 How does the VPA deal with the wood Cameroon imports?